 Today I’m thrilled to be sharing over at Precepts and Life Preservers.
 Christine Duncan writes there about her faith and chronic depression or Dysthymia.
 What I love about Christine’s writing is her honesty and authentic voice as she struggles with her depression.
 She unmasks and through her words, we can see how her faith helps her as she journeys through the hard.

 Have you done something in your life which you want to keep hidden?
 Are there some skeletons in your closet?

-Can I ease some of your discomfort, right here?
+Can I ease some of your discomforts, right here?